 Puri Jagannadh Reveals Male Actors In South Get Molested In Public; ‘They Grab Actors’ B*lls’

 Puri Jagannadh has been in the news lately for a lot of reasons.
-His latest film, iSmart Shanker is performing exceptionally well in the theatres and has garnered amazing reviews from both fans and critics.
+His latest film, iSmart Shankar, is performing exceptionally well in the theatres and has garnered amazing reviews from both fans and critics.
 However, in a recent interview, besides talking about the success of his film, Puri made a major revelation that's left everyone in shock.
 Apparently, male actors get molested all the time!
 Without naming any actor, he said that it is very common in the South.

-He told Tollywood.net, "The male actors face molestation in a mob where they grab the actors' balls and molest them badly and publicly.
-Apparently, most of the heroes of our south Indian industry have faced this issue."
+He told Tollywood.net, "The male actors face molestation in a mob, where they grab the actors' balls and molest them badly and publicly.
+Apparently, most of the heroes of our south Indian industry have faced this issue." (-sic)

 He further added, "There are crazy people out there who forcibly hold the balls of male actors in crowded places."
 This statement by the renowned filmmaker is grabbing a lot of attention.
 Until now, the film industry had only witnessed women coming out with their #MeToo stories.
 We wouldn't be surprised if Puri's revelation gives rise to a new movement.